 Athens, Corinth Canal, Ancient Corinth, Argos, Nafplion, Sparta, Mystras, Diros caves, Monemvasia, Athens

-- Corinth Canal, ancient Corinth and the ancient theatre of Epidaurus
+- Corinth Canal, Ancient Corinth, and the ancient theatre of Epidaurus

 - The picturesque town of Nafplion

-- The historical Sparta
+- Historical Sparta

 - The impressive caves of Diros

 Description of the 4 days tour to Corinth, Nafplion, Sparta, Mystras, Diros, and Monemvasia

 Day 1: Athens, Corinth Canal, Ancient Corinth, Epidaurus, Nafplion

 The four-day private tour will start from Athens in the morning; after a 1-hour drive along the Saronic Gulf, you will reach the Corinth Canal, which offers you breathtaking views of the sea.